Chevening LSE Fellowship

 The fellowship is funded by the UK Foreign, Commonwealth, and Development Office.

-The Chevening LSE Fellowship allows successful applicants to spend up to nine months working on a defined research project at LSE.
-Fellows are hosted in a department, institute or centre at LSE in line with their research interests and are assigned an adviser.
+The Chevening LSE Fellowship allows successful applicants to spend either three, six, or nine months working on a defined research project at LSE.
+Fellows will identify and secure an adviser, and will be hosted in a department, institute, or centre at LSE in line with their research interests.

-During their time at the LSE, fellows are expected to work on their research and complete a paper, which is then presented at LSE at the end of the period covered by the fellowship.
-Where relevant and available, fellows are also permitted to audit lectures (at the teacher’s permission) and participate in appropriate seminars and discussion groups at LSE.
+During their time at LSE, fellows are expected to work on their research and complete a paper, which is then presented at LSE at the end of the period covered by the fellowship.
+Fellows may also audit relevant lectures (subject to instructor approval) and participate in seminars and discussion groups throughout their time at LSE.

-Applications are open across the social sciences with a particular emphasis on international relations, public policy and administration, public diplomacy, social, economic and environment policy and development issues and require a research proposal.
+The programme welcomes applications across all social science disciplines, with a particular emphasis on international relations, public policy and administration, public diplomacy, social, economic, and environment policy, and development studies.
+All applications must include a research proposal.

 Benefits